openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

     elapsed time (seconds): 0.141
 ````

+#### jtreg has trouble starting agents; what can I do?

+When running in agent mode, JTReg creates agent VMs as and when necessary.
+Agent VM creation involves launching a process and communicating with it over
+a socket.
+The initial handshake between the newly launched process and JTReg
+can sometimes timeout if the system is under heavy load.
+This then causes the
+agent creation to fail.
+By default, JTReg does not re-attempt creation of the
+agent VM and instead the failure is propagated as a test action failure and
+that action gets reported as a failed.

+This default behaviour can be overridden by passing the `--agent-attempts` option
+to `jtreg` command.
+This option takes an integer value which represents the number
+of attempts to make when attempting to get an agent for a test action.
+By default,
+the value of this option is `1`, implying JTReg will not re-attempt a failed
+attempt.
+Passing a higher value for this option will allow JTReg to re-attempt a
+failed attempt.
+For example, a value of `2` will allow JTReg to re-attempt once
+for each failed attempt.

 ### How do I specify whether to run tests concurrently?

 jtreg provides the ability to run tests in parallel, using multiple